 ● Step 3: Choose the Right PSI

-For cleaning a deck with a pressure washer, use the lower pressure settings.
+Use the lower pressure settings to clean a deck with a pressure washer.
 For example, softwoods like pine and cedar require PSIs of 500 to 600 for proper cleaning.
-Hardwoods like Teak, Ipe, Iroko, Camaru, Garapa and Balau require 1200 to 1500 PSI.
+Hardwoods like Teak, Ipe, Iroko, Camaru, Garapa, and Balau require 1200 to 1500 PSI.

 ● Step 4: Choose the Right Nozzle

-Choosing the right nozzle also plays an important role in cleaning a deck effectively.
+Choosing the proper nozzle also plays a vital role in cleaning a deck effectively.
 Usually, a fan or rotating tip works best for cleaning wood.
-Apply water pressure 18 inches (no more than 12 inches) from the deck and check water pressure away from people or glass.
-Since wooden decks are not as strong as concrete or bricks, I recommend using a wide-angle nozzle.
-For example, the white 45-degrees nozzle or the black 60-degrees nozzle.
+Apply 18 inches (no more than 12 inches) of water pressure from the deck and check water pressure away from people or glass.

 ● Step 5: The Right Technique